Fargoi5/coding-interview-practice-checksheet/README.md

 ---

 ## What is my plan --
 My education consists of a business undergraduate degree and a couple years post grad focusing on computer science (most of the computer science core).
 I want to cross the bridge from good senior engineer (principal level at a non FAANG) to be on par with the best engineers at FAANG tech companies.
 My interview skills are also not up to par, and I need to improve to continue a positive career track.
-I was searching for a solid checklist of items to cover, was lucky to find that rabari had compile his repo, from studying on his similar journey.
+I was searching for a solid checklist of items to cover, was lucky to find that rabari had compiled his repo, from studying on his similar journey.

 I will be following the checklist from top to bottom, and creating study flash cards on quizlet.com.
 I will link to those flash cards as I cover the various areas.